Syria Is Latest Test For President Trump's Foreign Policy

 Once again, though, Assad's suspected use of chemical weapons prompted the president to play cop on the beat, however reluctantly.

-"It's too bad that the world puts us in a position like that," the president said Thursday during a meeting with farm-state politicians.
+"It's too bad that the world puts us in a position like that," the president said Thursday during a meeting with politicians about agriculture and trade deals.

 Unlike the attack a year ago, in which American forces unilaterally fired cruise missiles at Syria, this latest assault was carried out in cooperation with U.S. allies France and Britain.